-The field of Respiratory Care is changing rapidly.
-Changes in the healthcare delivery system, an aging population, and advances in healthcare technology have created a demand for respiratory care practitioners with advanced knowledge and skillsets.
+The field of respiratory care (RC) is changing rapidly.
+Changes in the health care delivery system, an aging population, and advances in health care technology have created a demand for respiratory care practitioners with advanced knowledge and skill sets.

-The Respiratory Care program of Baptist College of Health Sciences will provide educational content that facilitates student’s development of the knowledge, skills, and attitudes necessary to perform the roles and responsibilities of a baccalaureate-prepared respiratory care practitioner.
+The respiratory care program of Baptist College of Health Sciences (Baptist College) will provide educational content that facilitates students’ development of the knowledge, skills, and attitudes necessary to perform the roles and responsibilities of a baccalaureate-prepared respiratory care practitioner.

 Program Learning Outcomes